 Carter, A. W., S.E.
 DuRant, G.R.
 Hepp, W.A.
 Hopkins.
-In press.
+2014.
 Thermal challenge severity differentially influences wound healing in wood duck (Aix sponsa) ducklings.
 Journal of Experimental Zoology: Part A.

 DuRant, S. E., Hopkins, W. A., Hepp, G. R. and L. M. Romero.
 2013.
 Energetic constraints and parental care: is corticosterone indicative of energetic costs of incubation in a precocial bird?
 Hormones and Behavior 63: 385-391.

 Hawley, D.M., S.E.
 DuRant, A.F.
 WIlson, J. Adelman, and W.A.
-Hoppkins.
-In Press.
+Hopkins.
+2012.
 Cold Stress mediates host pathology and immunity but not energetic cost or pathogen load in response to an infectious disease in house finches.
 Functional Ecology.

 Wack, C. L., DuRant, S.E., Hopkins, W.A., Lovern, M.B., Feldhoff, R.C., and Woodley, S.K.
 2012.
 Elevated plasma corticosterone increases metabolic rate in a terrestrial salamander.
 Comparative Biochemistry and Physiology-A 161:153-158.